 Over the past two decades, we have seen continued advancement of virus characterization and quantification technologies come to market due to the progress made and demand from preclinical and clinical advancement of live viruses, vectored prophylactic vaccines, and gene therapy products to treat infectious diseases, cancer and various genetic disorders.
-The advancement of viral-derived therapies will be regarded as one of the great biotechnology outcomes of the 21st century.
-Even now, the number of products in clinical development and those in late-phase and obtaining marketing approval continues to increase annually, and are additionally more complex compared to chemical modalities of the past decades.
-The necessity to develop novel and robust tools for product-characterization is evident, even amongst first-generation biologics comprising hormones, proteins, and monoclonal antibodies.
+The advancement of virus-derived therapies will be regarded as one of the great biotechnology outcomes of the 21st century.
+Even now, the number of products in clinical development and those in late-phase and obtaining marketing approval continues to increase annually.
+These products are also often more complex compared to chemical modalities of the past decades.
+The necessity to develop novel and robust tools for product characterization is evident, even amongst first-generation biologics comprising hormones, proteins, and monoclonal antibodies.

 Challenges in selecting technology for virus particle analysis

 Regulatory authorities insist upon clear definition, characterization, and quantification of product potency even in early clinical development.
-For live viruses, this is at minimum the infectious titre assay (plaque assay, TCID50, Immuno-Cytochemistry-based foci-assay, etc.) however, at least two titre assays (comprising genome copy and total physical particles titres) are generally also a part of the characterization and product release panel.
+For live viruses, this is at minimum the infectious titer assay (plaque assay, TCID50, Immuno-Cytochemistry-based foci-assay, etc.) however, at least two titer assays (comprising genome copy and total physical particles titers) are generally also a part of the characterization and product release panel.

 These analytical methods are highly relevant and comprise titre and a critical quality attribute (CQA) of a produced batch, enabling batch-to-batch quality comparison.
-It is important to characterize for titre robustly with well-defined methods, as these assays define the percentage of virus particles within the vaccine or therapeutic having a therapeutic effect (infectious particles in a dose) and also develop an understanding of titre levels which may contribute to unwanted potential side effects (total particles in a dose).
+It is important to characterize titer robustly with well-defined methods, as these assays define the percentage of virus particles within the vaccine or therapeutic having a therapeutic effect (infectious particles in a dose) and also develop an understanding of titer levels which may contribute to unwanted potential side effects (total particles in a dose).